xuthus83/pigallery2/README.md

 The app has a nice UI for settings, you may use that too.
 Default user: `admin` pass: `admin`

+**Note**: First run, you might have file access issues and port 80 issue.
+Running `npm start -- --Server-port=8080` will start the app on port 8080 that does not require `root` Adding read/write permissions to all files can solve the file access issue `chmod -R o-w .`, see [#98](https://github.com/bpatrik/pigallery2/issues/98).

 ### 1.3 Advanced configuration
 You can set up the app the following ways: